China tightens state secrets rules for journalists

 News outfits must stiffen oversight of material obtained by journalists and other employees containing national and commercial secrets and information that has not yet been made public, the State Administration of Press, Publication, Radio, Film and Television said in a statement.

-News organizations must also require employees to sign pledges that they will not disclose secrets.
+News organisations must also require employees to sign pledges that they will not disclose secrets.

 China’s state secrets law is notoriously broad, covering everything from capital punishment statistics to industry data.
-Information can be labeled a state secret retroactively.
+Information can be labelled a state secret retroactively.

 The issue drew international attention in 2009 when an Australian citizen and three Chinese colleagues working for mining giant Rio Tinto were detained for stealing state secrets during the course of tense iron ore talks.